Battle of Kyiv (2022): Russian convoy and continuous shelling

-On the morning of 1 March, the Russian Ministry of Defense issued an evacuation notice to local civilians stating that they intended to target Ukrainian transmission facilities around Kyiv and that all nearby residents should leave the area.
+On the morning of 1 March, the Russian Ministry of Defense issued an emergency evacuation notice to local civilians stating that they intended to target Ukrainian transmission facilities around Kyiv and that all nearby residents should leave.
 Hours later, a Russian missile struck the Kyiv TV Tower, killing five people and injuring five others.
 The attack severed all television transmissions in Kyiv.
 Meanwhile, the Babi Yar Holocaust Memorial Center confirmed an accidental hit by a second missile intended for the tower on a memorial dedicated for the Babi Yar Massacre.
 A Russian airstrike also struck and damaged an occupied maternity clinic.
 Further Russian shelling struck the neighborhoods of Rusanivka and Kurenivka and the suburbs of Boyarka and Vyshneve, as well as the area around Kyiv International Airport.
 (Note: It is unclear whether this is Kyiv International Airport (Zhuliany) or Boryspil International Airport.)

 That day, Klitschko banned the sales of alcohol in Kyiv while appealing to shop owners and pharmacy chains not to “take advantage” of the situation by raising the prices of "food, essential goods and medicines".

 Encirclement efforts of Kyiv

-In the early morning of 2 March, the Ukrainian Air Force claimed it had shot down two Russian Sukhoi Su-35 over Kyiv.
+In the early morning of 2 March, the Ukrainian Air Force claimed it had shot down two Russian Sukhoi Su-35 fighter aircraft over Kyiv.
 Later in the morning, Klitschko stated that the Russian army was beginning to surround the city in an attempt to enforce a blockade.
 Klitschko told Channel 24 that tanks were approaching Kyiv from Belarus and that Ukrainian authorities were inspecting Ukrainian checkpoints for preparedness.
-Estonian Defence Forces intelligence chief Margo Grosberg estimated that the advancing Russian convoy would arrive to Kyiv's outer suburbs in at least two days, after which they would try to lay siege to the city.
+The Estonian Defence Forces intelligence chief estimated that the advancing Russian convoy would arrive to Kyiv's outer suburbs in at least two days, after which they would try to lay siege to the city.
 Polish president Andrzej Duda said Zelenskyy had told him that Ukrainian forces would not withdraw from Kyiv.
-Ukrainian general Oleksandr Syrskyi stated in an interview in June that Russian forces had attempted to storm Kyiv through its major highways, so Ukrainian forces set up two rings of forces along the city; an outer circle in the suburbs, and an inner one in downtown Kyiv.
-The intention was to protect the inner ring from the fighting occurring on the outer ring, and keep Russian forces fighting in the suburbs.
+Ukrainian general Oleksandr Syrskyi stated in an interview in June that Russian forces had attempted to storm Kyiv through its major highways, so Ukrainian forces set up two rings of forces along the city—an outer circle in the suburbs, and an inner one in downtown Kyiv.

-On the night of 24 February, the city was divided into sectors with generals assigned to each sector, following a chain of command leading up to Syrskyi.
-All of Kyiv Oblast's aviation capabilities were also moved to different locations a week before the invasion.
-However, there was only one available tank brigade to defend the capital; the 72nd Mechanized Brigade.
+On the night of 24 February, the city was divided by the Ukrainian armed forces into sectors, with generals assigned to each one, following a chain of command leading up to Syrskyi.
+All of Kyiv Oblast's aviation capabilities had been moved to different locations a week before the invasion.
+The 72nd Mechanized Brigade was the only tank brigade that could defend the capital.

 Debris from an intercepted Russian rocket fell on the Kyiv-Pasazhyrskyi railway station, damaging a major heating pipeline.
 The resulting explosion caused minor damage to the station.